Rick Pollack speaks out on behalf of hospitals.

 Health care transformation and value-based care models focusing on populations can improve the quality of care at a lower cost.
 Hospitals are learning new ways to enhance value, through investments in analytics, alternative payment models and more.

 Health care providers are fostering true patient engagement and recognizing the diversity in their communities.
 As the patient grows to expect a digital health care experience, health care organizations are responding by embedding technology into care delivery and protecting patient information.

-Focus on well-being and partnership with community resources The health care system is evolving outside of the four walls of the hospital and into the community in an effort to manage and prevent chronic disease and improve the well-being of patients and the community.
+Hospitals focus on well-being and partnership with community resources.
+The health care system is evolving outside of the four walls of the hospital and into the community in an effort to manage and prevent chronic disease and improve the well-being of patients and the community.